Restoration-Oriented Video Frame Interpolation with Region-Distinguishable Priors from SAM: Method

 where $\mathcal{H}$ is the designed HRFFM.
 The enhanced $f'_{0,l}$ and $f'_{1,l}$ are then sent to the following original motion estimation and frame synthesis stages to obtain the final result.

-\subsection{Region-Distinguishable Priors(RDPs)}
+\subsection{Region-Distinguishable Priors (RDPs)}

-\textbf{The drawback of SAM outputs for VFI.} The original SAM model provides segmentation outputs for all instances within an image.
-SAM generates masks for frames, with each pixel value representing an object.
+\textbf{The drawback of SAM2 outputs for VFI.} The original SAM2 model provides segmentation outputs for all instances within an image.
+SAM2 generates masks for frames, with each pixel value representing an object.
 Its remarkable segmentation capabilities make it a valuable choice as a region-distinguishable prior.
-Over time, several variants of SAM have been introduced, enhancing its capabilities, including semantic and panoptic segmentation when combined with other models.
-However, SAM's output has limitations when it comes to representing objects with arbitrary numbers, a requirement for RDP.
+Over time, several variants of SAM2 have been introduced, enhancing its capabilities, including semantic and panoptic segmentation when combined with other models.
+However, SAM2's output has limitations when it comes to representing objects with arbitrary numbers, a requirement for RDP.
 The semantic one-hot embedding is constrained by semantic categories, and the instance one-hot embedding assumes a maximum instance number, making it unable to accommodate new instances during real-world evaluation.
-Consequently, there is a need to transform SAM's output to make it more suitable for RDPs.
+Consequently, there is a need to transform SAM2's output to make it more suitable for RDPs.

 \textbf{Mixture Gaussian embedding strategy.} We posit that the representations of segmentation priors can be conceptualized as distributed sampling results with distinct parameters across different regions of an image.
 These parameters enable the discrimination of regions and the alignment of the same region across multiple frames.
 In particular, each segmented area can be interpreted as a sampling result from a Gaussian distribution characterized by individual parameters.
 To facilitate this corresponding sampling process, we begin by establishing a codebook $\mathcal{C}$ that comprises a range of Gaussian parameters, encompassing both mean and variance.
-Subsequently, each object identified by the SAM output can retrieve its specific Gaussian parameters via a hashing mechanism.
-Therefore, the transformation procedure can be written as:
+Subsequently, each object identified by the SAM2 output can retrieve its specific Gaussian parameters via a hashing mechanism.

+We elaborate the procedure and characteristic of the hashing mechanism.
+First, each region will be assigned an index by SAM2, which can be used to look up the corresponding location in $\mathcal{C}$ with the same index.
+Then, we can assign unique mean and variance values from $\mathcal{C}$ to each region.
+In particular, we aim to set a maximum value that accommodates all possible object counts within the frames.
+This ensures that each region corresponding to an object has a unique entry in the codebook, avoiding collisions with other regions.
+In this way, not all codebook elements are utilized to generate RDPs; instead, the number of elements used varies across different images, not fixed, depending on the objects present.